gsterjov/openshift-advanced-python-cartridge/README.md

 ### Static files

 Static files will be served from the <code>public/</code> directory.
 These files will be served directly by Nginx.

+### Web Sockets

+Web socket support is enabled in Nginx, however it does little more than passing the requests through with the appropriate upgrade headers.
+More complex websocket environments will need to go for the customised <code>nginx.conf</code> option.

+In the future there might be a nicer way to support websockets as a completely separate server.
+For example, the application might be served out by gunicorn, but websocket services served out with twisted or tornado.
+These are purely thoughts at the moment however.

+### Custom nginx.conf

+Like the standalone Nginx cartridge, its possible to provide your own server configuration to be included in the main <code>nginx.conf</code> file.
+A sample is provided in the cloned repo as <code>nginx.conf.erb.sample</code>.
+Simply remove the .sample suffix and commit the changes.<code>nginx.conf.erb</code> will be processed and included in the main configuration every time the server starts.